 Sheffield Wednesday v Plymouth: Danny Rohl says squad depth is a big weapon for his 'hunters'

+Sheffield Wednesday v Plymouth Argyle: Danny Rohl says squad depth is a big weapon for his 'hunters'

 To go from a hard-fought South Yorkshire derby at the weekend to games at home to Plymouth Argyle on Tuesday and Leeds United on Friday is a punishing if typical Championship challenge for a team three points from relegation safety.